bharat-kadchha/Core-And-Advance-Java-Practicals/advance-java/lab-manual/README.md

-## lab-manual :
+## lab-manuals :
-### this projects contian a practicals for the student of _GTU_ for their assignments and practicals notes as a _GTU_ syllabus.
+### this directory contains practicals for the student of _GUJARAT TECHNICAL UNIVERSITY_. it's helpful for their assignments and practicals notes as a _GTU_ syllabus.

 - **lab_1_jsp** :
-    - this project contain different programs of `JAVA SERVLET PAGES` feature,more practicals concepts for the extra knowledge.
+    - this project contains different programs of the `JAVA SERVLET PAGES`, JSP features, and more practicals concepts for extra knowledge.
-    - like : Applets, Jsp Life Cycle, Implicit objects, Bean accesing, Exception ,Page Redirect etc...
+    - like : Applets, Jsp Life Cycle, Implicit objects, Bean accessing, Exception, Page Redirect, etc...

 - **lab_2_servlet** :
-    - this project contain different programs of `JAVA SERVLET` feature,more practicals concepts for the extra knowledge.
+    - this project contains different programs of the `JAVA SERVLET`, SERVLET features, and more practicals concepts for extra knowledge.
     - like : Servlet Life Cycle, Servlet types, RequestDispather, Servlet Config-Context, Session Tracking, Filters etc...

 - **lab_3_jdbc** :
-    - this project contain different programs of `JAVA JDBC` feature,more practicals concepts for the extra knowledge.
+    - this project contains different programs of the `JAVA JDBC`, JDBC features, and more practicals concepts for extra knowledge.
-    - like : Types of Drivers, JDBC seven step to communicate DB, working with (Orcle, MS Access, MySql),store procedure and function  etc...
+    - like : Types of Drivers, `JDBC Connectivity`, working with (Oracle, MS Access, MySql), store procedure and function, etc...

 - **lab_4_jstl** :
-    - this project contain different programs of `JSTL(JSP STANDARD TAG LIBRARY)` feature,more practicals concepts for the extra knowledge.
+    - this project contains different programs of the `JSTL(JSP STANDARD TAG LIBRARY)` and its feature, and more practicals concepts for extra knowledge.
     - like : JSTL Tags library Core, Function, Formaitng, XML, SQL etc...

-- here,in these projects i have used `java-5`. so you have to use `java-5` or `java-5+` version of JDK.
+- here, I have used `java-8`. so you have to use the `java-8` or `java-8+` version of JDK.